lcpu-club/loongarch-packages/README.md

 `spec` is a bash script that defines the package.
 It should contain the following variables:

 - `VER`: required, upstream git hash (at least 8 characters) or `SKIP` if the package is not upstreamed
-- `REL`: required, release number for loongarch64.
-Origin package's release number will be merged into package version like `1.2.3-4` -> `1.2.3+v4`
+- `REL`: Required, the release number for loongarch64.
+The release number of the original package will be appended to the `pkgrel` version of the Arch Linux official package.
+For example, if the official version is `1.2.3-4` and `REL` is `2`, the final version number will be `1.2.3-4.2`.
 - `ENVREQ`: optional, space separated list of builder machine requirements.
 See `https://github.com/lcpu-club/lcpu-buildit/blob/master/DESIGN.md` for available options